cloudflare/cloudflare-docs/content/workers/get-started/storage-objects.md

 ## KV

-Workers KV is an eventually consistent, global, low-latency, key-value data store.
+Workers KV is an eventually consistent key-value data store that caches on the edge.

 It is ideal for projects that require: